Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Numerical experiments

 \subsection{Real-world case study}

 The instances used for the experiments are derived from the Beijing metro Batong line, which has 13 stations as depicted in Figure \ref{fig 13a}.
 This metro line serves as a feeder line, transporting commuters from the suburban district to the city center during morning peak hours.
-In 2018, nine stations on this line have implemented routine passenger flow control strategies in weekdays to cope with high volume of passenger demand.
+In 2018, nine stations on this line have implemented routine passenger flow control strategies on weekdays to cope with the high volume of passenger demand.
+Time-dependent passenger demand at each time and each station is derived from historical Automatic Fare Collection (AFC) data.
+We follow the method described in Section~\ref{sec:smallCase} to preprocess the demand for both reserved and non-reserved passengers.
 Tables \ref{Table13a} and \ref{price-real} provide detailed information about running times on sections, the dwell time at each station, and the distance-based ticket prices used in practice, respectively.
 On this basis, we consider five instances with varying study time horizons, as detailed in Table \ref{tab:instance}.
 To construct these instances, continuous time periods are discretized into one-minute timestamps.
-The maximum and minimum headways are set to 360 and 120 seconds, respectively.
+We also follow the conclusions derived from the proof-of-concept experiments to set the instance characteristics.
+For example, when passengers have greater flexibility, such as the ability to shift their trips during extended peaking hours, fewer trains are needed.
+Besides, the maximum and minimum headways are set to 360 and 120 seconds, respectively.
 The maximum number of passengers that a train can accommodate is 2,000.
 In addition, a discount of 20\% is offered to passengers who are willing to shift their travel times.